6. Student guidance and support

 • Students should be advised to contact Student Services when contemplating this course of action so that they can understand the financial and visa implications (if applicable) of their decision.

-7. Schools/Departments should have a clear procedure for reassigning students when the existing personal tutor takes leave of absence (e.g. sabbatical leave, long term sickness), or leaves the University.
+7. Schools/Departments should have a clear procedure for reassigning students when the existing personal academic tutor takes leave of absence (e.g. sabbatical leave, long term sickness), or leaves the University.

 These should include subject experts, other experienced colleagues, and the University's wider support services, depending on individual circumstances.